cheminfo/nmrium-docs/blog/2025-06-06-newsletter.md

 tags: [NMRium, newsletter]
 ---

-NMRium provides a convenient way to process NMR spectra directly in the browser, eliminating the need to install specialised software.
-Simply visit www.nmrium.com to get started.
-If you have new feature requests, please do not hesitate to contact us !

 The latest version of www.nmrium.com includes the following enhancements:

 1. Advanced 1D and 2D **mouse zoom**.